 Construction workers usually work at elevated heights.
 As such, they could be vulnerable to fall accidents.
-According to the Occupational Health and Safety Administration, in 2015, falls were the leading cause of construction site accidents and caused more than 38 percent of construction-related deaths.
+According to the Occupational Health and Safety Administration, falls were the leading cause of construction site accidents and caused more than 38% of construction-related deaths in 2015.

 Fall accidents in construction can have devastating effects on your health.
 OSHA requires construction employers to properly train their workers on safety on the site and maintain a safe work environment.

 If an employer fails to meet these requirements and you suffer an injury, as a result, you are entitled to compensation.
 Your accident could also be caused by a non-employer third party, such as a contractor.

 Whatever the cause of your fall, the Los Angeles car accident attorneys at El Dabe Ritter Trial Lawyers can help you get the deserved settlement for your misery.

 Types of Construction Site Fall Accidents

 Construction-related falls are generally divided into two categories: falls to a lower level and falls on the same level.
 Falls at ground level make up for about 36% of non-fatal falls at a site and include tripping over an object.